GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 But you don't have to install them on your local machine, because this project includes a [builder Docker image](../Dockerfile.builder) with the dependencies installed.
-Build, and unit test can happen inside of the builder container.
+Build and unit test can happen inside of the builder container.
 This is the recommended way for local development.

 But to create the Flink Operator Docker image and deploy it to a Kubernetes